Top 10 Best SaaS Knowledge Base Software to Better Self-Service in 2026

 • Robust analytics tools that provide insights into knowledge base usage and effectiveness

-• Unified view across channels keeps everyone on track
+• A unified view across channels keeps everyone on track

 • Ticket forms, ticket templates, and scenario automation improve resolution times.